mosaicml/composer/docs/source/templates/algo_card.rst

 Suggested Hyperparameters
 ==========================
 ..
 Details on hyperparameters that work well.
 Here are some table examples if you want to use that here:
-.. list-table:: list Table Example
+.. list-table:: List Table Example
         :widths: 20 20 20
         :header-rows: 1